What is the work the most faithful Christians should be supporting?

 Does the Philadelphia remnant have those fruits?

-The Bible teaches that the Church must put its priority on proclaiming the Gospel (Mat 28:19-20).
+The Bible teaches that the Church must put its priority on proclaiming the Gospel (Matthew 28:19-20).
 No matter what out-of-context statements attributed to Herbert W. Armstrong that are raised, the biblical priority to proclaim the Gospel remains.

 Here are some related articles of possible interest: